ProactiveProgrammers/www.proactiveprogrammers.com/decks/data-abstraction-slides/algorithmic-complexity/slides.md

 ## Learning Objectives

-> To **remember** and **understand** the principles of object-oriented
+> To **remember** and **understand** the principles of the analytical and
-> programming and the exception handling features provided by Python
+> empirical evaluation of an algorithm, helping you characterize, understand,
-> to implement high-quality and easy-to-understand programs.
+> and improve the performance of a Python program

 </div>